“Top 5 Reasons Why You Should Never Take Osteoporosis Drugs”

 Reason #2: All Osteoporosis Drugs Have Bad Side Effects

 You may be wondering which osteoporosis drug is safe, and whether or not a particular drug has side effects.
 Unfortunately, a safe drug without side effects simply doesn’t exist.

-All osteoporosis drugs, regardless of which company manufacturers it, have bad side effects.
+All osteoporosis drugs, regardless of which company manufacturers them, have bad side effects.

 What’s So Bad About Them?

 All osteoporosis drugs can induce life-changing side effects.
 Many of the side effects and the resulting conditions are irreversible.
 Let’s take a look at some of the most significant ones.